AbdullahRahmoun1/The_Train/README.md

 and it has the functions that controls the character movement and looking around

+the camera was attached to the mouse so you can use it to navigate your surroundings with a free 360 degree view

 **important methods :**

 - **UltimateCamera::cameraSitting(bool keys[], HWND hWnd)** the method we call in every frame to handle the camera movement**